rednafi/fastapi-nano/README.md

     ```

     This will set up a virtual environment `.venv` in the current directory with Python
-    3.13, install dependencies, and start the Uvicorn server.
+    3.14, install dependencies, and start the FastAPI development server.

 ### Explore the endpoints